Watch the trailer!

 “What I need is a husband,” I replied, lifting my cup of coffee with my pinkie upwards, trying to outwit her.

-“Oh, honey,” I imagine I’ll say to my millionaire husband as I plummet on the living room couch after work, in reality, racing through the crowds at the Promenade back to the mall.
-“I saw a fabulous purple jacket today at Ted Baker, but it was too expensive and I—How did you know?”
+“Oh, honey,” I imagine I’ll say to my millionaire consort as I lay down on the living room couch after work—in reality, racing through the crowds at the Promenade back to Ted Baker.
+“I saw a fabulous jacket today, purple, but it was too expensive and I—How did you know?”
 I’ll gasp when he offers me the jacket.

-“I bought an extra-small too, in case the small is too big,” he would say, offering me a second jacket, and then he would get a thousand kisses as a reward… Kisses?
+“I bought an extra-small too, in case the small is too big,” he will say, offering me a second jacket, and then he will get a thousand kisses as a reward… Kisses?
 Ha!
-I would rip off his clothes and mount him right there, right on our Mitchell Gold and Bob Williams Chester couch, right after putting my new purple jackets away in the closet, so they wouldn’t get wrinkled, and getting a large towel from Frette to cover the expensive button-tufted coach so we wouldn’t have to clean it afterwards.
+I would rip off his clothes and mount him right there, right on our Mitchell Gold and Bob Williams Chester couch, right after putting my new purple jackets away in the closet, so they wouldn’t get wrinkled, and getting a large towel from Frette to cover the expensive button-tufted couch so we wouldn’t have to clean it afterwards.
+I’m a little fastidious with bodily fluids.
 We would fuck so much, my billionaire husband and I. Once every four hours, twice before breakfasts on Sundays.
-“I love you so much, William Andrew Jignesh Vanderbilt-Rockefeller,” I’d whisper in his ear as I strike the hair on his head and feel the firm muscles under his shirt.
+“I love you so much, William Andrew Jignesh Vanderbilt-Rockefeller,” I’d whisper in his ear as I caress the hair on his head and feel his firm pectoral muscles.
 “You and your black American Express.
 Go on, slide it down my ass crack and I’ll make those ca-ching, ca-ching sounds that make you so horny!”

-Jignesh must have some weird Indian last name, so probably he’s not a Vanderbilt, but I don’t know any rich Indian last names.
+Jignesh must have some weird Indian last name, so probably he’s not a Vanderbilt or a Rockeffeller, but I don’t know any rich Indian last names.

 One thousand, six hundred and seventy-five dollars, plus tax.